amahury/amahury.github.io/_tabs/about.md

 -  Glossary
 <br/>
 <p align="justify">
-Complexity Cat not only seeks to disseminate everything related to complex systems, but also to be an educational medium.
+Complexity Cat not only aims to broadcast everything related to complex systems, but also to be an educational medium.
 To that end, this section is dedicated to compile definitions, models, tools and theories related to complexity science.
-Being an interdisciplinary field, there are many concepts in the literature that can be ambiguous, redundant or similar to each other (even though they are not related as such).
-This column seeks to contrast these concepts with each other, following a chronological order and bringing with it historical notes that may help to better understand the context in which these frameworks were developed.
+Being an interdisciplinary field, there are many conceptualizations in the literature that can be ambiguous, redundant or similar to each other (even though they are not related as such).
+This column seeks to contrast these concepts with each other, following a chronological order and bringing with it historical notes that may help to better understand the context in which such abstractions were developed.
 </p>
 <br/>
 -  Fiction